Neutral / cushion / high arch

 Inov-8 Roclite 315 GTX size and fit

-The bottom of the shoe is made with a Tri-C Compound.
+The bottom of this waterproof shoe is made with a Tri-C Compound.
 Specific areas are covered with three different kinds of rubber, differentiated by varying colors.
 On the forefoot is a black-colored medium sticky rubber, giving medium grip and durability.
 The grey area is made up of a soft rubber that gives way to flexibility.
 Lastly, the red hard, sticky rubber which was placed on a high-wear area, the heel, to deliver the most grip and protection against wear and tear.

 This shoe was equipped with a Roclite trail outsole which was manufactured with a moderately aggressive lug pattern.
 The lugs are 6mm in depth.
 Each one has good spacing in between so debris are not easily trapped.
 The lug pattern was intended for hard packed trails and mixed terrain.
 The arrow-like lugs on the forefoot and back foot face the opposite direction for better grip on the terrains mentioned.